tuda-parallel/RELeARN/README.md

 * openucx/1.11.2

 ## Citation
+Please cite RELeARN in your publications if it helps your research:
 ```
 @article{rinke2018,
 author = {Rinke, Sebastian and Butz-Ostendorf, Markus and Hermanns, Marc-Andr{\'{e}} and Naveau, Mika{\"{e}}l and Wolf, Felix},